| |

 • Stirrers (optional)

 STEP 1.
 Add an equal amount of the chosen liquids to each test tube or cup!
-Have the kids help with measuring too!
+Have the kids help with measuring, too!

-This is a great time to discuss what they think will happen to each candy heart in each liquid, make their own predictions, and write or discuss a hypothesis.
+This is a great time to discuss what they think will happen to each candy heart in each liquid, make predictions, and write or discuss a hypothesis.
 Learn more about using the scientific method with kids.

 STEP 2.
 Add a candy heart to each liquid.